laharikaneelam/Python_Quiz_Program/README.md

 # Quiz Questions
-Python Program to display a quiz and alott points for each correct answer
+Python Program to display a quiz and allot points for each correct answer